-If a child tells a member of staff that they have been abused or neglected, or if the member of staff is concerned about unmet need, they should:
+If a child tells a member of staff that they have been abused, neglected and/or exploited, or if the member of staff is concerned about unmet need, they should:

-- Make the child's welfare the focus. - Be child-centred, use language appropriate for their age and stage of development. - Listen carefully and actively, allowing the child to speak at their own pace.
-Take account of their age, culture, language, communication skills and any disabilities.
-Any notes are to be disposed of securely. - Not interrupt or be afraid of silences. - Not show any signs of shock as it may discourage the child from talking.
-Avoid comments like "I wish you had told me this earlier", "I cannot believe what I am hearing". - Not ask any leading questions such as "how hard were you hit" - · Remain calm. - Encourage with reassuring nods and comments like "I am so sorry that this has happened", "you are doing the right thing talking to me". - Gather as much detail as they can around the context whilst not fully investigating (this is the role of the partner agencies Social Care and the Police).
-If clarification is required ask open questions like "tell me", "describe", "explain", "what", "when", "where", "who", or "how".
-However, a context around what the child has said should always be sought prior to any referral being made to partner agencies.
-This should be done by the DSL or the staff member who obtained the initial disclosure.
-Limit questioning to the minimum necessary for clarification. - Not ask "why" as it can suggest guilt.
-Do not ask if it has happened to siblings but do ask if there are any siblings, their ages and gender. - Ask if there is anything else that the child would like to tell them. - If abuse is disclosed, ask whether other adults observed the abuse and whether it has happened before. - Never promise to keep it a secret, explain that it will be referred in confidence e.g. "I am really concerned about what you have told me and I have a responsibility to make sure that you are safe". - Explain what will happen next. - Bushcraft's Operations Manager and Active Learning Group's Head of Safeguarding are to be kept informed of all referrals by telephone call and actions via CPOMS.
+- Make the child's welfare the focus - Listen carefully and actively listen if any notes are taken these need to be securely locked away to be returned to Head Office for shredding - Not show any signs of shock as it may discourage the child from talking.
+Avoid comments like "I wish you had told me this earlier", "I cannot believe what I am hearing" - Not ask any leading questions such as "how hard were you hit" - Gather as much detail as they can around the context whilst not fully investigating (this is the role of the partner agencies Children's Social Care and the Police) - Ask if there is anything else that the child would like to tell them - If abuse is disclosed, ask whether other adults observed the abuse and whether it has happened before - Never promise to keep it a secret, explain that it will be referred in confidence e.g. "I am really concerned about what you have told me, and I have a responsibility to make sure that you are safe - Explain what will happen next. - The Outdoor Education Group's DSL and Active Learning Group's Head of Safeguarding are to be kept informed of all referrals by telephone call and actions via CPOMS.